 Think about it: what will happen if your family relied on your paycheck to make ends meet?
 It’s a scary thought, but luckily getting disability insurance is pretty quick and affordable.
-That is, if you go with a company like Breeze, which enables you to get a free, personalized quote and apply completely online.
+That is if you go with a company like Breeze, which enables you to get a free, personalized quote and apply completely online.

-Keep reading to find out what Breeze offers, how much you may pay and whether it’s the right choice for you.
+Keep reading to find out what Breeze offers, how much you may pay, and whether it’s the right choice for you.

 About Breeze Insurance

 Founded in 2019, Breeze is a completely online disability insurance agency that is underwritten by Assurity Life Insurance.
 Assurity has been offering policies for 130 years, since 1890.
 Assurity is rated as Excellent by A.M.
-Best, one of the leading ratings agencies for life insurance companies.
+Best, one of the leading rating agencies for life insurance companies.